 - Iced Tea – Starbucks carries various tea options such as black, green, white, passion, or Peach Tranquility Herbal Tea; any of these tea options are 100 % keto-friendly, except the matcha.
 You can add one or two packets of Stevia mixed into the tea for extra sweetness.
 Ask for unsweetened tea.

-- Low Carb London Fog – Order a short Earl Gray tea made from two tea bags, add two shots of steamed heavy cream and one pump of sugar-free vanilla syrup.
+- Low Carb London Fog – Order a short Earl Gray tea made from two tea bags, and add two shots of steamed heavy cream and one pump of sugar-free vanilla syrup.
 This drink has only 3g net carbs and 206 calories.

 Starbucks Keto Food